 Enjoy some added comfort on a trailer equipped campsite.Sleeps: 6 Amenities

-Available Victoria Day Weekend through Thanksgiving (two night minimum), 30’ travel trailer with dinette, couch slide, screened in add-a-room, cook stove, fridge, air conditioner, TV, DVD player, heater, shower and two sinks with potable water, double over double bunk beds and separate bedroom with double bed.
+Available Victoria Day Weekend through Thanksgiving (two night minimum), 30’ travel trailer with dinette, couch slide, cook stove, fridge, air conditioner, TV, DVD player, heater, shower and two sinks with potable water, double over double bunk beds and separate bedroom with double bed.
 Campsite includes electricity, campfire pit and picnic table.
 NOT included: dishes/utensils, linens, toilet (vault toilet available nearby).What to Bring

 Visitors should bring food and beverages, cooking supplies, dishes and utensils, pillows and linens, toiletry items and towels, flashlight, bug repellent/sunscreen, lawn chair and barbeque if desired.Restrictions